sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 _(approx. 1 paragraph)_

 The goal of this project two fold
-1. one is do determine the 14-day projected data is showing
+1. Is to determine the 14-day projected data is showing sings of **"flattening the curve"**.

-is to predict if we are **"flattening the curve"**.
-Each state is slowly lifting there **stay at home order** and **easing social distancing measures**.
+2. What is the 14-day projected data is showing for the number of deaths.

 Little bit info on what is **"flattening the curve"**?:
 >An epidemic curve, or “epicurve,” is a graph that shows the frequency of new cases over time based on new infections per day.
 In many cases, an epicurve follows a bell curve, steadily rising to a peak and then declining as the outbreak burns out when the virus runs out of people to infect.